rehanvipin/work/content/_index.md

 * [npx](https://nodejs.dev/learn/the-npx-nodejs-package-runner/) is really cool!
 You can run the angular cli without installing it like so: `npx @angular/cli new facebook --skip-git`.
 * An easy way to locally deploy the built application is to run: `python -m http.server --bind localhost 8080` which serves the current directory at `http://localhost:8080`
 * You can add [graphs and diagrams to markdown files in GitHub](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) with [Mermaid!](https://mermaid-js.github.io/mermaid/#/)
+* npm is not an acronym (it once was, not anymore) and must be written down in all lowercase :P

 {{< hint "info" >}}
 ## Note
-This site isn't complete yet.
 The slightly weird arrangement is because I'm still learning how to use this theme.
-Also npm is not an acronym and must be written down in all lowercase :P
 {{< /hint >}}